 On a more practical level, the designers were tasked with including six runways (compared with Ataturk's two) at a site around 35 miles from the old town.
 The idea was to create a seamless link between ground transportation, on-site facilities, and flights, offering a level of convenience that Ataturk could no longer provide.

 This was an ambitious goal, and the project initially struggled to meet its deadlines.
 Scheduled to open in October 2018 to coincide with the 95th anniversary of modern Turkey's foundation, the opening was first pushed back to January 1st, 2019, then early April.
-However, Istanbul Airport is now open, and the terminals will be ready to welcome passengers.
-So, what can travellers expect?
+However, Istanbul Airport is now open, and the terminals are ready to welcome passengers.
+So, what can travelers expect?

 Architectural features of the new airport